How to Protect Your Loved Ones from Nursing Home Abuse and Neglect

 Your quick legal checklist for your loved one

 No matter the situation or stage of health, it’s critical to ensure your elderly loved ones have essential legal documents in place.
-During the COVID-19 pandemic, these documents can be drafted virtually via video call.
 These essential documents include:

 - Does your loved one have a living will?